File backup network etiquette to keep an extra copy of computer information in a couple of places a couple of different ways with 2 netiquette tips.

-File backup netiquette for recovery.
-Personal computer and mobile device backup.
+Recovery is possible with good file backup netiquette.
+Personal computer and mobile device data.
 An extra copy of confidential information you need.
-A personal or professional file safety policy.
+A personal or professional file safety policy to prevent data loss.

 Situations may include lost, stolen, or broken personal computer or mobile device.
 Lost password and or identity theft could result in lost media or other documents.
 But you can keep extra copies.
 So, in case of an information emergency.
 You can recover up to a certain point.